Stephlat/dataChallengePerception/README.md

 You need to install opencv-python and  numpy.
 Some other recommended librairies are listed on the [data challange page](https://team.inria.fr/perception/research/data-challenge/).

 ## Scripts
-We provide the folowing script:
+We provide the following scripts:
-* visualizeObs.py: visualize the observations we provide for one given video
+* visualizeObs.py: visualize the observations (visual and audio) we provide for one given video
 ```
 python visualizeObs.py ..data/videoDirectory/
 ```